 - High sign-up bonus (varies over time)

 - Annual United Club lounge pass for two people

 - Increased award inventory

 The United MileagePlus Explorer card often comes with a high sign-up bonus of 40,000 miles or higher.
-In fact, the offer can be as high as 60,000 or 70,000 if you receive a special targeted offer.
+In fact, the offer can be as high as 60,000 or 70,000.
 I personally love this airlines credit card because it comes with an annual United Club lounge pass for two people.
 So you can relax in a United Airlines lounge and enjoy complimentary drinks and food/snacks.